 Transition from Manual to Automated Testing in Brief

-[embeddoc url=”https://dreamix.eu/blog/wp-content/uploads/2018/02/Automation-vs-Manual1.pdf”] Transition from Manual to Automated Testing in Brief Manual testing is: > the process of testing an application by human interactions > also known as exploratory testing > convenient for distinguishing the different UI features > not suitable for frequently repeatable actions / tests > vulnerable to making errors Automated testing is: > […]
+[embeddoc url=”https://dreamix.eu/insights/wp-content/uploads/2018/02/Automation-vs-Manual1.pdf”] Transition from Manual to Automated Testing in Brief Manual testing is: > the process of testing an application by human interactions > also known as exploratory testing > convenient for distinguishing the different UI features > not suitable for frequently repeatable actions / tests > vulnerable to making errors Automated testing is: > […]

 by Stefaniya Talambazova